exchangegroup/braintree-framework-builder/README.md

 The app will crash with an error message from Braintree: "BTClient could not initialize because the provided clientToken was invalid".
 That means that our integration is working correctly.
 Job's done!

+### Use Braintree SDK in a Swift app

+To use Braintree SDK in a Swift app you will need to import its header in a brindging header.

+* To create a brindging header, select File > New > Source > Objective-C File.
+Name it anything you want, it will be a temporary file.
+* Click "Yes" in the next dialog that asks if you would like to configure a brindging header.

 ## Reference

 These are the materials I used to make this guide.